venbee/Skill-Set/NLP/NLP-Notes.md

 - A lemmatizer is slower because of the dictionary lookup but gives better results than a stemmer.
 - for a lemmatizer to perform accurately, you need to provide the part-of-speech tag of the input word
 -  the Porter stemmer and the Snowball stemmer.
 Snowball stemmer works a little better, but usually, you won’t see much of a difference as both of them are rule based.

+### Final Bag-of-words representation
+- Lemmatization only works on correctly spelt words.
+### TF-IDF Representation
+- The term TF stands for term frequency
+- the term IDF stands for inverse document frequency.
+- The TF-IDF representation, also called the TF-IDF model, takes into the account the importance of each word.
+- Higher weights are assigned to terms that are present frequently in a document and which are rare among all documents.
+On the other hand, a low score is assigned to terms which are common across all documents.
+- The idf of a term is the log of the total number of documents divided by the total number of documents where the term appears.
+Now, the total number of documents where the term is present is a constant and so is the total number of documents.
+Hence, idf is also a constant for a given word.

+- Words less than a certain threshold are removed to eliminate special characters such as double exclamation marks, or double dots (the period character).
+And you won’t lose any information by doing this because there are no words less than two characters other than some stopwords (such as ‘am’, ‘is’, etc.).

+## Advanced Lexical Processing
+-